DerickEddington/sem_safe/README.md

   prevents destroying a semaphore when there still are potential use-sites.

 - It's not clear if moving a `sem_t` value is permitted after it's been initialized with `sem_init()`.
-The OpenIndiana man page says that "copies" (which would be at addresses different than where initialized) would be undefined, which might imply that moved values could also be.
-This crate uses `Pin`ning to enforce that the values can't be moved after having been initialized.
+The POSIX and OpenIndiana `man` pages say that "copies" (which would be at addresses different than where initialized) would be undefined, which might imply that moved values could also be.
+This crate uses `Pin`ning to enforce that the values can't be moved once initialized.

 - The `sem_init()` must only be done once to a `sem_t`.
 This crate uses atomics directly (because